 6# You have to wash your face number of time: NOT TRUE

 Acne is not caused by poor hygiene, sweating, or not washing.

-While medicated washes containing benzoyl peroxide, resorcinol, salicylic acid, and sulfur are one form of treatment for acne, simple soap and water does not treat the condition.
+While medicated washes containing benzoyl peroxide, resorcinol, salicylic acid, and sulfur are one form of treatment for acne, simple soap and water do not treat the condition.

-In fact cleaning your face number of times can cause heavy break down of the acne.
+In fact, cleaning your face number of times can cause a heavy break down of the acne.

 There are prescription and products for it.
 If products you have tried haven’t worked, consider seeing a dermatologist.

 Early treatment can give beneficial effects than to wait and watch.